ALEXANDER AND THE TERRIBLE, HORRIBLE, NO GOOD, VERY BAD DAY – View on Amazon

 ….
 I went to sleep with gum in my mouth and now there’s gum in my hair and when I got out of bed this morning I tripped on the skateboard and by mistake I dropped my sweater in the sink while the water was running and I could tell it was going to be a terrible, horrible, no good, very bad day.

 Haven’t we all had bad days?
-A very good book.
+A great book.
 I cannot think of one bad thing to say about it.
-It’s an oldie (written in 1972) but uncommon and suffused with intelligent humour.
+It’s an oldie (written in 1972) but uncommon and suffused with intelligent humour and quality writing.
 That’s why I like it.